Melittin: Mechanism of action

 Injection of melittin into animals and humans causes pain sensations.
 It has strong surface effects on cell membranes, causing pore formation in epithelial cells and the destruction of red blood cells.
 Melittin also activates nociceptor (pain receptor) cells through a variety of mechanisms.

 Melittin can open thermal nociceptor TRPV1 channels via cyclooxygenase metabolites, resulting in depolarization of nociceptor cells.
 The pore-forming effects in cells cause the release of pro-inflammatory cytokines.
 It also activates G-protein-coupled receptor-mediated opening of transient receptor potential channels.
 Finally, melittin up-regulates the expression of Nav1.8 and Nav1.9 sodium channels in nociceptor cell, causing long-term action-potential firing and pain sensation.

 Melittin inhibits protein kinase C, Ca^{2+}/calmodulin-dependent protein kinase II, myosin light chain kinase, and Na^{+}/K^{+}-ATPase (synaptosomal membrane).
 Melittin blocks transport pumps such as the Na^{+}-K^{+}-ATPase and the H^{+}-K^{+}-ATPase.

 Toxicity of a bee sting

 Melittin is the main compound in bee venom, accounting for its potential lethality, caused by an anaphylactic reaction in some people.
 At the sites of multiple stings, localized pain, swelling, and skin redness occur, and if bees are swallowed, life-threatening swelling of the throat and respiratory passages may develop.

 Use

-Bee venom therapy has been used in traditional medicine for treating various disorders, although its non-specific toxicity has limited scientific research on its potential effects.
+Bee venom therapy has been used in traditional medicine for treating various disorders, but there is no scientific evidence to support the safety or efficacy of any such treatments.